 5402 Pioneer Park Blvd Suite E, Tampa, FL 33634

 Bring the excitement of an outdoor excursion inside at Vertical Ventures.
 Whether you’re an aspiring climber or a seasoned pro, you and your date will be challenged by 40-foot walls and over 80 climbing lines with climbing routes that are constantly changing.
 St. Pete is open Tuesday through Thursday, 9am – 10pm, Friday 9am – midnight, Saturday 10am – 10pm, and Sunday 10am – 6pm.
 Tampa is open Tuesday through Thursday, 12pm – 10pm, Friday 12pm – midnight, Saturday 10am – 10pm, and Sunday 10am – 6pm.
-Your first visit is $35, and $16-$18 from that point on (includes equipment).
+Single visits are $20-$25 and multi-day passes are available for $75-130.

 Tampa Bay History Museum